top of page

 2. Dressing Inappropriately

 How you present yourself through your appearance is extremely important.
 Choose your outfit carefully.
 Clothes should be clean and freshly ironed.
 Showing up to a job interview in ripped jeans and tennis shoes does not give a professional impression.
 Try investing in a nice business folio or folder to keep your notes, copies of your resume, and other important documents organized and handy.
-This also will make you look more put-together and professional.
+This will also make you look more put-together and professional.

 3. Talking Too Much or Not Enough